storj/design-docs/20240129-satellite-managed-encryption.md

 #### Satellite Project Updates

 A new column should be added to the `projects` table to be the passphrase store, like `projects.passphrase_enc`.
 This should be the encrypted passphrase for satellite-managed-encryption projects only and `null` for others.
 Projects that are created before this feature is deployed and projects created after but opt out should have `null` in this column.
+Another column, `projects.path_encryption` should be added table to indicate whether path encryption is enabled for the project.
+For the purpose of this design, projects that are satellite managed will have this column set to `true`.

 Functionality should then be added to allow creating a project with a satellite managed encryption passphrase:
 * the console service receives a request to create a project